AndrewPrifer/hypercomp/README.md

 # Hypercomp

-An easy to use, powerful and expressive graphics library for TypeScript that compiles to SVG filters, letting you apply complex visual effects to your HTML and SVG elements.
+An easy to use, powerful and expressive image manipulation library for TypeScript that compiles to SVG filters, letting you apply complex visual effects to your HTML and SVG elements.

 ![Hypercomp Demo 2024-08-19T03 25 42@2x](https://github.com/user-attachments/assets/13bf08e7-255b-46d0-8717-90a0fcb155e1)

 ## Motivation

-SVG filters provide an extremely powerful node-based compositing system that can be used across HTML and SVG, but they are held back by the fact that it is impossible to express function composition in XML in a natural way, making them very hard to write, compose and reuse.
+SVG filters provide an extremely powerful node-based effect system that can be used across HTML and SVG, but they are held back by the fact that it is impossible to express function composition in XML in a natural way, making them very hard to write, compose and reuse.
 Hypercomp fixes this by providing a functional API for composing effects in TypeScript, and compiling them down to an equivalent SVG filter.

 ## Features